-Participation in school and school-related extra-curricular activities is an excellent way for a student to develop talents, receive individual recognition, and build strong friendships with other students.
-Participation in these activities is a privilege and can be revoked as a result of academic ineligibility.
-A list of such activities includes, but is not limited to the following: games, dances, club activities, field trips, class activities and prom.
-An ineligible student is not allowed to be a participant in such events.
+Participating in school and school-related extracurricular activities is an excellent way for students to develop their talents, receive individual recognition, and build strong friendships with other students.
+However, participation in these activities is a privilege that can be revoked due to academic ineligibility.
+The following is a non-exhaustive list of such activities: games, dances, club activities, field trips, class activities, and prom.
+Ineligible students are not allowed to participate in these events.